ARMmbed/mbed-os-5-docs/docs/advanced/toolchain_profiles.md

 ## Example

-An example of a Toolchain Profile is given below:
+An example of a toolchain profile:

 ```json
 {
     "GCC_ARM": {